mui/mui-x/docs/data/charts/pie/pie.md

 >
 > 👍 Upvote [issue #7884](https://github.com/mui/mui-x/issues/7884) if you want to see it land faster.
 >
-> 💬 To have a solution that solves your needs, leave a comments on the [same issue](https://github.com/mui/mui-x/issues/7884).
+> 💬 To have a solution that meets your needs, leave a comment on the [same issue](https://github.com/mui/mui-x/issues/7884).
 > If you already have a use case for this component, or if you are facing a pain-point with your current solution.